-PACRA's financial institution rating is a representation of its opinion on the relative credit risk associated with a financial institution.
-PACRA arrives at this opinion by conducting, inter-alia, a detailed evaluation of several qualitative and quantitative factors, namely: Profile, Ownership, Governance, Management, Business Risk and Financial Risk.
-The relative importance of each of these qualitative and quantitative criteria can vary across financial institutions, depending on its potential to change the overall risk profile.
-While standalone credit quality is addressed, PACRA incorporates the relative positioning of a financial institution to arrive at the final rating.
+PACRA's credit rating is a representation of its opinion on the relative credit risk associated with the Financial Institution.
+PACRA arrives at this opinion by conducting, inter-alia, a detailed evaluation of the qualitative and quantitative factors, namely: Profile, Ownership, Governance, Management, Business Risk and Financial Risk.
+This helps in assessing the future financial performance in various scenarios.
+While several parameters are used, the relative importance of each of these qualitative and quantitative criteria can vary across financial institutions, depending on its potential to change the overall risk profile.